zorgonide/zorgonide/README.md

 Here are some ideas to get you started:

 - 🔭 I love working with React, and frontend development in general
-- 🌱 I’m currently studing at the Univeristy of Glasgow (MSc CS, expected Sep 2023)
+- 🌱 I’m currently studing at the University of Glasgow (MSc CS, expected Sep 2023)
 - 🤔 I’m looking for frontend roles starting Sep 2023 in the UK
 - 💬 Ask me about web development
 - 📫 How to reach me: ammar1998@gmail.com